FR

 Relevant warnings and precautions:

-• Not tested in pregnant or lactating women or in children
+• Monovisc® has not been tested in pregnant or lactating women or in children.

-• Concomitant use with other intra-articular injectables and effect of repeated injections has not been tested
+• The effect of repeated injections of Monovisc® has not been tested.

 For more information:

-HA: hyaluronic acid; ITT: intent to treat; WOMAC: Western Ontario and McMaster Universities Osteoarthritis index; ITT: intent to treat; TH: triamcinolone hexacetonide; NSAID: non-steroidal anti-inflammatory
+HA: hyaluronic acid; ITT: intent to treat; WOMAC: Western Ontario and McMaster Universities Osteoarthritis index; AEs: adverse events; TH: triamcinolone hexacetonide; NSAID: non-steroidal anti-inflammatory

-**Pain and symptom relief were not statistically different between Monovisc® and Cingal® treatments from Week 6 through Week 26.
-The Cingal® group had significantly lower WOMAC pain scores than the saline group through 26 weeks in the ITT population with the exception of Week 6 (p=0.09).5
+††Pain and symptom relief were not statistically different between Monovisc® and Cingal® treatments from Week 6 through Week 26.
+The Cingal® group had significantly lower WOMAC pain scores than the saline group through 26 weeks in the ITT population with the exception of Week 6 (p=0.09).6

 References:

 1. Monovisc® Package Insert.
 PENDOPHARM.
-March 2013.
-2. Data on file.
+March 2025.
+2. Petterson S, Plancher K. Single intra-articular injection of lightly cross-linked hyaluronic acid reduces knee pain in symptomatic knee osteoarthritis: a multicenter, double-blind, randomized, placebo-controlled trial.
+Knee Surg Sports Traumatol Arthrosc 2019;27(6):1992–2002.
+3. Data on file.
 PENDOPHARM.
-Study 0702.
-3. Monovisc® 0702 pivotal clinical trial.
-FDA Monovisc® Summary of Safety and Effectiveness Data.
-2014.
+Monovisc® 18-01 Clinical study report.
 4. Data on file.
 PENDOPHARM.
-Study 0703.
+Monovisc® 18-02 Clinical study report.
 5. Data on file.
-Clinical study report: Cingal® 13-01.
-Anika Therapeutics Inc. January 2015.
-6. Hangody L. Intraarticular injection of a cross-linked sodium hyaluronate combined with triamcinolone hexacetonide (Cingal) to provide symptomatic relief of osteoarthritis of the knee: A randomized, double-blind, placebo-controlled multicenter clinical trial.
-Cartilage.
-2017;1–8.
-7. Compendium of pharmaceuticals and specialties.
+PENDOPHARM.
+Monovisc® 18-03 Clinical study report.
+6. Hangody L, et al. Intraarticular injection of a cross-linked sodium hyaluronate combined with triamcinolone hexacetonide (Cingal®) to provide symptomatic relief of osteoarthritis of the knee: a randomized, double-blind, placebo-controlled multicenter clinical trial.
+Cartilage 2018;9(3):276–283.
+7. Data on file.
+Clinical Study Report: Cingal 13-01.
+8. Compendium of Pharmaceuticals and Specialties.
 Synvisc-One® Product Monograph.
 Genzyme Canada Inc. March 2, 2009.
 Synvisc-One® is a registered trademark of Genzyme Corporation, U.S.A.
-8. Durolane® website.
+9. Durolane® website.
 Available from: www.durolane.com.
 Accessed on: January 13, 2014.
 Durolane® is a registered trademark of Galderma S.A., Switzerland.
-9. Electronic Compendium of Pharmaceuticals and Specialties.
+10. Electronic Compendium of Pharmaceuticals and Specialties.
 NeoVisc® Product Monograph.
-Tribute Pharmaceuticals Canada Inc. Accessed on March 5, 2014.
+Tribute Pharmaceuticals Canada Inc. Accessed on: March 5, 2014.
 NeoVisc® is a registered trademark of Tribute Pharmaceuticals Canada Inc., Canada.
+11. Baczkowicz D, et al. Effects of viscosupplementation on quality of knee joint arthrokinematic motion analyzed by vibroarthrography.
+Cartilage 2021;12(4):438–447.
+12. Faivre J, et al. Crosslinking hyaluronic acid soft-tissue fillers: current status and perspectives from an industrial point of view.
+Expert Rev Med Devices 2021;18(12):1175–1187.